nushell/nushell.github.io/documentation.md

 ## Nu Book

-You can read our [book](https://book.nushell.sh) to lern more about the basic concepts behind Nu.
+You can read our [book](https://book.nushell.sh) to lern more about the core concepts behind Nu.
 It covers a lot of examples which will help you to have an easy start.

 ## Contributor Book